Algiers Motel killings: Lawsuits

 Both the Pollard family and the Temple family filed lawsuits against the Detroit Police officers.
 Settlements were reached in each case.
 In 1976, the City of Detroit paid each family $62,500 ($ today) to settle.

 Life of Larry Reed

 Larry Reed left The Dramatics after the incident, and today sings in church choirs.

+Historical marker

+In July 2024, a historical marker went up at the site.

 In popular culture

 In 2013, Mercilee Jenkins' play Spirit of Detroit was performed at the Charles H. Wright Museum of African American History.
-The play is centered on the stories of Anthony, a black man, and Lucy, a white woman who were friends in childhood and reunited during the 1967 riot, at the Algiers Motel hiding out from the violence.
+The plot tells the stories of Anthony, a black man, and Lucy, a white woman, who were friends in childhood and reunite at the Algiers Motel while hiding out from the violence during the 1967 Detroit uprising.

 In 2017, Annapurna Pictures released Detroit, a feature film dramatization of the 12th Street Riot and the Algiers Motel incident, directed by Kathryn Bigelow.
 Hysell acted as a special advisor on the film and was present every day on the set.
 The movie soundtrack includes a singing performance by Algee Smith of Larry Reed's song "Grow".